datacommonsorg/docsite/api/sheets/get_variable.md

 The value of the variable at those places on the specified date (or on the latest available date, if no date is specified).

+---
+**NOTE:**

+It's best to minimize the number of function calls to `DCGET` by using a single call to get a variable for a row/column of places and/or a column/row of times.
+This is because a spreadsheet will make one call to a Google server [per custom function call](https://developers.google.com/apps-script/guides/sheets/functions#optimization).
+If your sheet contains thousands of separate calls to `DCGET`, expect it to be slow.

+---

 ## Examples

 ### Get the total population of Hawaii in 2017.